vanhoefm/dragonslayer/README.md

 Edit the file `dragonslayer/client.conf` and specify:

 1. The SSID of the network name using the `ssid` parameter.
 2. A valid EAP-pwd username using the `identity` parameter.
-The attacks don't work with an invalid username.
+The attacks only work if an existing identity is specified.
 3. Leave the other parameters untouched.

 An example of `dragonslayer/client.conf` is the following:

 	network={
-		ssid="dragonblood"
+		ssid="dragonslayer"
+		identity="bob"

 		key_mgmt=WPA-EAP
 		eap=PWD
-		identity="bob"
 		password="unknown password"
 	}

 ## Invalid curve attack

 To test whether an EAP-pwd server is vulnerable to invalid curve attacks, start `dragonslayer-client.sh` using the `-a 1` parameter.
-You must also specify the wireless interface being used with the `-i` parameter.
+You must also specify the wireless interface to use with the `-i` parameter.
 For example:

 	[mathy@mathy-work dragonslayer]$ sudo ./dragonslayer-client.sh -i wlp2s0 -a 1
 	[sudo] password for mathy: